CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 The binary format contains: kernel informations and the main binary in the ELF format.
 Main `.text` section contains all code for all kernels.
 Optionally, section `.rodata` contains constant global data for all kernels.
-Main binary have the kernel configuration (ProgInfo) in the `.AMDGPU.config` section.
+Main binary has the kernel configuration (ProgInfo) in the `.AMDGPU.config` section.
 ProgInfo holds three addresses and values that describes runtime environment for kernel: floating point setup, register usage, local data usage and rest.